 City officials stress that the micro-shelters are not a long-term solution to homelessness but part of a broader plan that includes supportive housing and prevention programs.

-As the project moves further into its second week, the focus remains on steady move-ins, resolving early challenges and building trust with the surrounding community.
+As the project moves further into its first month, the focus remains on steady move-ins, resolving early challenges and building trust with the surrounding community.

-Officials say success will be measured not just by how many cabins are filled, but by how many residents are eventually able to move on to stable, permanent housing.
+Officials say success will be measured by not just how many micro-modular shelters are filled, but by how many residents are eventually able to move on to stable housing.

 For now, the small cabins represent something simple but significant: a door that locks, a bed out of the cold, and a first step toward something more permanent.